Zacks Earnings Trends Highlights: JPMorgan, Bank of America and Citigroup

 Here are the key points:

-The market's reaction to results from JPMorgan JPM, Bank of America BAC, Citigroup C and others would suggest a disappointing showing from these banking leaders.
-We don't think the banks' Q4 results or comments about the outlook are negative and see these stocks' post-release weakness in a 'sell-the-news' type of framework, particularly after their recent outperformance.
+The market’s reaction to results from JPMorgan JPM, Bank of America BAC, Citigroup C and others suggests a disappointing performance from these banking leaders.
+We don’t think the banks’ Q4 results or comments about the outlook are negative and see these stocks’ post-release weakness in a ‘sell-the-news’ type of framework, particularly after their recent outperformance.

-Citigroup shares have been particularly hot over the past year, handily outperforming its peers and the broader market as investors gain more confidence in the new management team's restructuring and repositioning plans.
-Market participants had been justifiably skeptical earlier on, as Citigroup appeared unable to turn its fortunes around over the years.
+Citigroup shares have been particularly hot over the past year, outperforming its peers and the broader market as investors gain more confidence in the new management team’s restructuring and repositioning plans.
+Market participants had been justifiably skeptical earlier, as Citigroup appeared unable to turn its fortunes around over the years.
 Unlike Citigroup, JPMorgan shares benefited from its reputation for operating excellence and industry leadership.

 We should keep in mind, however, that Citi, Bank of America, and JPMorgan shares had been losing ground since the start of the New Year, with the Q4 earnings results adding to the downtrend.